SaiD-MH/URL-Shortening-Service/README.md

 ## **Assumptions and Design Decisions**

+- **Single Server:** This application will not be scaled for several servers, Just one Server so no Load Balancing or Multi-Database nodes are considered
 - **Unique Short URLs:** We use a base62 encoding system to generate short URLs from long URLs.
 The short URL is unique, ensuring no two long URLs are mapped to the same short URL.
 - **Cache Expiration:** TTL (Time-to-Live) was not used for caching as URLs are meant to persist indefinitely.
 Instead, Redis eviction policies like **LRU (Least Recently Used)** are relied upon to manage memory when cache size exceeds limits.
 - **URL Customization:** Users are allowed to customize their short URLs, providing a more user-friendly experience.